pleiadian53/clinical-analytics-demo/README.md

 2. Patient Prescriptions (`Prescriptions.csv`).
 Each row of this dataset contains a patient’s prescription filled on a specific date.
 The prescriptions contain drug category, drug group, and drug class.

 3. ICD-to-Clinical Categories Map (CCS).
 Each row in this file contains an ICD-10 diagnosis code (with a slightly different formatting than in the Patient Diagnosis table) and diagnosis descriptions as explained [here](https://www.hcup-us.ahrq.gov/toolssoftware/ccs10/ccs10.jsp).
-Note that all diagnosis codes have a CSS code, so we will have to work around this.
+Note that NOT every diagnosis code has a CSS code, so we will have to work around this.

 Example Tasks
 -------------